dholman7/dch-zwift/README.md

 ex. ```plugins {
   id 'visual-studio'
   }```
-- If your IDE requires a local gradle installation, please see https://gradle.org/install/
+- If your IDE requires a local gradle installation or if you want to run gradle from a command-line, please see https://gradle.org/install/
-- Running from command-line: Can be accomplished by modifying the gradle.build file but not featured in this demo.
+- Running from command-line: From project's root directory: `gradle clean test`

 ## TestNG Parameters